fowlay/gerke-decoder/README.md

     -P -Z 4300,10

+### Dip and spike removal parameters

+The default setting is

+    -D 0.005,0.005

+In noisy conditions there may be sub-TU dips and spikes.
+The decoder removes those before resolving the signal into characters.
+Tuning the values may give some improvement; use the signal plot to monitor the effect.

 ### Low-level detection parameters

 The -X option specifies two detection parameters.
 The default setting is

-    -X 0.10,0.21
+    -X 0.09,0.19

-where 0.10 is the length of signal collecting time slices and 0.21 defines the width of a "gaussian blur" averaging that reduces false tone/silence transitions.
+where 0.09 TU is the length of signal collecting time slices and 0.19 TU defines the width of a "gaussian blur" averaging that reduces false tone/silence transitions.
 Tuning these parameters may possibly give somewhat improved decoding; use the signal plot for visualizing the effect.